Skip to main content

 • Completing a “virtual visit” with a healthcare provider via phone or video chat

 Remote patient monitoring is another form of telehealth.
-Patients’ key health metrics, such as blood pressure, glucose or heart rhythm, are often collected via a patient-worn device and automatically relayed to healthcare professionals.
-Patients can remain in their homes while their health status is closely monitored.
+Patients’ key health metrics, such as blood pressure, glucose or heart rhythm, are often collected via a wearable device and automatically relayed to healthcare professionals.
+Patients can remain in their homes while providers monitor their health status closely.
 It is helpful for patients who are managing diabetes, a heart condition or cancer.

 What Role Do Nurses Fulfill in Telehealth Care?

-Telehealth nurses answer patient questions, triage health concerns and provide support and guidance to patients.
+Nurses who provide telehealth services answer patient questions, triage health concerns, and give support and guidance to patients.
 They review incoming data collected from remote monitoring devices and contact patients to inform them of medication changes or other timely interventions.
 Telehealth nurses may work closely with patients who have recently had surgery or undergone treatment.
 For example, they may routinely check in with oncology patients following chemotherapy sessions to help them manage their symptoms at home and reduce emergency visits and hospitalizations.

 What Skills or Characteristics Do Telehealth Nurses Need?